 Improved Security Understanding

-Arguments against the requirement of A+ for Security+
+Arguments Against the Requirement of A+ for Security+

 Investment of Time and Cost